camunda/camunda-docs/docs/self-managed/zeebe-gateway-deployment/the-zeebe-gateway.md

 The Zeebe Gateway also allows you to easily create clients in your language of choice while keeping the client implementation as thin as possible.
 There are already several client implementations available, officially-supported, and community-maintained.
 Check the list [here](../../apis-clients/overview.md).

-The gateway can be run and scaled independently of the brokers, which allows separating the concerns of the applications.
+The gateway can be run and scaled independently of the brokers, which means it translates the messages, distributes them to the correct partition leaders, and separates the concerns of the applications.

 ## Embedded versus standalone